rslt ← lft (fun ##.perv) rgt ⍝ Scalar pervasion.

-The function operand is applied between corresponding simple scalars in each
+The function operand is applied between (or to in the monadic case) correspond-

 Technical note: